swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 `requestAnimationFrame`.
 Om conceptually considers the browser as something more akin to a GPU.

 I suspect many JS MVC applications follow the Backbone.js TodoMVC lead and link together changes in the model, the view, and truly orthogonal concerns like serializing app state into localStorage simply out of convenience as few frameworks provide the required support to ensure that users keep these concerns architecturally separate.
-But really this should come as no surprise, the predominant culture leans on string based templates, CSS selectors, and direct DOM manipulation - all potential bottlenecks that Om leaves behind.
+But really this should come as no surprise, the predominant culture leans on string based templates, CSS selectors, and direct DOM manipulation - all markers of "place oriented" programming and potential bottlenecks that Om leaves behind.

 Hopefully this gives fans of the current crop JS MVCs and even people who believe in just using plain JavaScript and jQuery some food for